 When the excellent reference work ‘The Murderers’ Who’s Who” by J.H.H.
 Gaute and Robin Odell was published in 1979,

 the authors kindly included our name and address under the section listing Specialist Booksellers.
-By this time we were issuing small, very basic catalogues.

 When surrounded by a house full of books we often reflect that we have come a long way from those first two titles, purchased in

 However, just the other day when sorting through a recently purchased small collection, we opened one volume and came across the familiar and distinctive